← The archive Dispatch

 I’m a developer.
 When I see a broken process, my instinct is to build a tool.
 So I did.

-It’s called Baubiber, a mashup of “Bau” (German for construction) and “Biber” (beaver, nature’s most relentless builder).
-It’s a side project, not a company with a pitch deck and a funding round, something I’m building because the problem is real and I think tech can actually help here.
+It’s called Baubiber, a mashup of “Bau” (German for construction) and “Biber” (beaver).
+It’s a side project, not a company with a pitch deck and a funding round.
+I built it because this problem made me angry enough to open a repo.

 A quick walkthrough of how Baubiber works, from photo to matched professional.